 FreeNAS 8.0 features ZFS version 14. “

-If you are using FreeNAS as a main storage in your production environment, DO NOT install or upgrade to Beta version.
+If you are using FreeNAS as the main storage in your production environment, DO NOT install or upgrade to the Beta version.

 Steps to Install FreeNAS 0.8 on VMware